 The type of harm can vary.
 Some examples are:

 People who use self-harm may:

-- Wear long sleeves or pants, even in hot weather
+- Wear long sleeves or pants to hide injuries

 - Claim to have frequent accidents

 People who self-harm often feel ashamed.
 Some may not want to reach out for help.
 A friend or relative may call for medical help.